datastax/dsbulk/CONTRIBUTING.md

 * braces must be used with `if`, `else`, `for`, `do` and `while` statements, even when the body is empty or contains only a single statement.
 * implementation comments: wrap them to respect the column limit of 100 characters.

+XML files are formatted with a Maven plugin as well.
+Make sure your IDE follows the rule below:

-* XML files: indent with two spaces and wrap to respect the column limit of 100 characters.
+* Indent with two spaces and wrap to respect the column limit of 100 characters.

 ## Coding style -- production code